jlangch/venice/doc/readme/start.md

 On Windows the 'jansi' library is required.
 Download the library from
 Maven: [jansi](https://search.maven.org/artifact/org.fusesource.jansi/jansi/1.18/jar)

-Open a terminal, move to the directory the Venice JAR is located, and start a REPL:
+Open a terminal, move to the directory the Venice and the 'jansi' JAR is located, and start a REPL:

 ```text
 foo> java -cp venice-1.8.9.jar;jansi-1.18.jar com.github.jlangch.venice.Launcher -colors-darkmode